wujifoo/nostr-bip-85-prototype/README.md

 ## TODO

-1. Explore if derived keys can be made with a password for each (like you can with BIP-85) instead of indexes.a
+1. Explore if derived keys can be made with a password for each (like you can with BIP-85) instead of or as well as indexes.
+2. Refactor into something like bip85.py, cli.py, bech32.py once its proven to be useful and then preparing to be re-usable for other code.
 2. If this is useful it could be applied to nsec extensions or apps like amber or nsec.app.
 I guess it could also be useful directly in a client(?).

 ## Derivation Tool Overview